-So often, the joy of dancing on stage comes from the story about it, which can be told and retold ad infinitum.
-I’ve written about this before, of course I have.
+So often, the joy of dancing on stage comes from the story it creates, which can be told and retold ad infinitum.
+I’ve written about this before, so many times.

 - My first performance with the ‘big girls’, when we got so immersed in the drama that we ignored the recorded music